getsentry/relay/docs/index.md

 - If you prefer to configure data scrubbing in a central place, you can let Sentry handle data scrubbing.
-Upon arrival, Sentry immediatly applies [server-side scrubbing] and guaratees that personal information is never stored.
+Upon arrival, Sentry immediatly applies [server-side scrubbing] and guarantees that personal information is never stored.

 - If you cannot send PII outside your infrastructure but you still prefer to